The average salary for a Research Engineer is $82,784.

 Popular Employer Salaries for Research Engineer

-The top respondents for the job title Research Engineer are from the companies Southwest Research Institute (SwRI), Ford Motor Company and Lockheed Martin Corp.
+The top respondents for the job title Research Engineer are from the companies Ford Motor Company, Southwest Research Institute (SwRI) and Georgia Institute of Technology.
 Reported salaries are highest at ExxonMobil Corporation where the average pay is $120,148.
-Other companies that offer high salaries for this role include Lockheed Martin Corp and Ford Motor Company, earning around $96,182 and $91,325, respectively.
-Southwest Research Institute (SwRI) pays the lowest at around $81,306.
-Georgia Institute of Technology and Align Technology also pay on the lower end of the scale, paying $82,849 and $90,000, respectively.
+Other companies that offer high salaries for this role include Cisco Systems Inc and Ford Motor Company, earning around $93,357 and $92,182, respectively.
+Southwest Research Institute (SwRI) pays the lowest at around $82,411.
+Lockheed Martin Corp and Georgia Institute of Technology also pay on the lower end of the scale, paying $85,222 and $86,397, respectively.

 Research Engineer Job Listings

-Skills that pay less than market rate include Product Development, Matlab, Engineering Design, Data Analysis and Research Analysis.
+Skills in Research Analysis and Matlab are correlated to pay that is above average.
+Skills that pay less than market rate include Product Development, Data Analysis and Engineering Design.

 Pay Difference by Location

-Employees with Research Engineer in their job title in Houston, Texas earn an average of 19.0% more than the national average.
-These job titles also find higher than average salaries in Dearborn, Michigan (14.6% more) and Atlanta, Georgia (10.9% more).
-The lowest salaries can be found in Seattle, Washington (5.3% less), San Antonio, Texas (3.1% less) and Boston, Massachusetts (2.3% less).
+Employees with Research Engineer in their job title in Atlanta, Georgia earn an average of 15.9% more than the national average.
+These job titles also find higher than average salaries in Dearborn, Michigan (12.2% more) and Houston, Texas (5.1% more).
+The lowest salaries can be found in Seattle, Washington (6.2% less), Boston, Massachusetts (4.8% less) and San Antonio, Texas (3.4% less).

 Years of Experience